Pauked/dcli/!todo.md

 [x] On add of Editor, prompt to set default
 [x] CLI for Play Settings
-[x] Improve success message for setting Default options
+[x] Improve success message for setting Default options [x] Option to build change Engines on Profile.
+Pick From and To and Profiles to change

 ## Future Dev / Nice to haves